"Ripley Under Ground"

 by Luigi Barzini

-A quick overview of modern Europe built on the premise that there is something inherently European that transcends the regional differences.
+A quick overview of modern Europe built on the premise that there is something inherently European that transcends the national differences.
 Well-written (at least in the English translation), but the arguments don't always seem to match reality. |

 |